-The IESO produces annual planning outlooks (APOs) for the province.
+The IESO produces Annual Planning Outlooks (APOs) for the province for the purpose of informing stakeholders about the state of the electricity system and any necessary investment over the course of the outlook period.
 The demand for electricity establishes the context for resource adequacy and transmission security assessments as it determines the amount of electricity that must be served.